Skip to content

 • Header / control props (all optional, default true):

-• showHeader, showModeToggle, showCopyButton, showExportButton, showFullscreenButton, showCollapseButton, showZoomControls
+• showHeader, showModeToggle, showCopyButton, showExportButton, showFullscreenButton, showCollapseButton, showZoomControls, showTooltips

 Slots